Event-plane flow analysis without non-flow effects: Discussion

 \section{Discussion}

 Two effects limit the accuracy of flow analyses at high energy: nonflow effects and eccentricity fluctuations~\cite{Miller:2003kd,Alver:2006wh}.
-The method presented in this paper is an improved event-plane method, which eliminates the first source of uncertainty, nonflow effects.
-It has been recently argued~\cite{Voloshin:2007pc} that cumulants (and therefore Lee-Yang zeroes, which corresponds to the limit of large-order cumulants) also eliminate eccentricity fluctuations~\cite{Miller:2003kd,Alver:2006wh}.
-However, a recent detailed study~\cite{Alver:2007cs} shows that even with cumulants, there may remain large effects of fluctuations in central collisions and/or small systems.
-This issue deserves more detailed investigations.
+The method presented in this paper is an improved event-plane method, which strongly suppresses the first source of uncertainty, nonflow effects.
+It has been argued~\cite{Voloshin:2007pc} that cumulants (and therefore Lee-Yang zeroes, which corresponds to the limit of large-order cumulants) also eliminate eccentricity fluctuations~\cite{Miller:2003kd,Alver:2006wh}.
+However, a detailed study~\cite{Alver:2008zza} shows that even with cumulants, there may remain large effects of fluctuations in central collisions and/or small systems.
+This issue deserves more detailed investigation.

 Letting aside the question of fluctuations, we now discuss which method of flow analysis should be used, depending on the situation.
 There are three main classes of methods: the standard event-plane method~\cite{Poskanzer:1998yz}, four-particle cumulants~\cite{Borghini:2001vi}, and the Lee-Yang-zeroes method presented in this paper.
 When the standard event-plane method is used, nonflow effects and eccentricity fluctuations are generally the main sources of uncertainty on $v_n$, and they dominate over statistical errors.
 The magnitude of this uncertainty is at least 10\% at RHIC in semi-central collisions; it is larger for more central or more peripheral collisions, and also larger at high $p_t$.
 Unless statistical errors are of comparable magnitude as errors from nonflow effects, cumulants or Lee-Yang zeroes should be preferred over the standard method.